 Why do we celebrate Juneteenth, and how do we celebrate?
 It’s a question I was asked by a friend when I mentioned that we celebrate Juneteenth and have been celebrating Juneteenth every year for the past five years.

 It’s not something that we’ve always done.
-You see, our independence day was usually the same as the rest of America.
-We’d celebrate on July 4th with the usual family get together.
+You see, our independence day was usually the same as that of the rest of America.
+We’d celebrate on July 4th with the usual family get-together.
 However, I remember speaking to a friend of mine who asked why I didn’t celebrate Juneteenth.
 Now, it wasn’t because I wasn’t a black American, but more so because I didn’t even know Juneteenth existed.
 Just as I’m sure that many people of color didn’t.

 But who doesn’t enjoy having a holiday?
 We love anything that brings friends and family together, with a meal involved, and allows us to create a sense of community.
 Holidays allow us to reflect on what’s truly significant about the day.
-After all, it’s about remembering where we came from, honoring the progress we’ve made while looking towards a bright and better future.
+After all, it’s about remembering where we came from, honoring the progress we’ve made, and looking towards a brighter and better future.
 However, Juneteenth is a relatively unknown holiday amongst many, but its significance should never go unnoticed.

 So what is significant about Juneteenth?